Construction of set-valued dual processes on manifolds

-Let $M$ be a $d$-dimensional complete Riemannian manifold.
-We fix a point $o\in M$ for convenience.
+Let us now present more precise definitions.
+Here the state space $M$ is a $d$-dimensional complete Riemannian manifold.
 Denote respectively by $\rho$, $\mu$ and $\usm$, the Riemannian distance, the Lebesgue measure on $M$ and the corresponding $(d-1)$-Hausdorff measure.
-The main objective of this paper is to construct intertwined processes and to solve Conjecture~6 in~\cite{CM:19} in the case of Brownian motion $(X_t)_{t\ge 0}$ and stochastic modified mean curvature flow $(D_t)_{t\ge 0}$.
+The main objective of this paper is to construct couplings of primal diffusions processes with their set-valued dual intertwined processes.
+This will partially solve Conjecture~6 in~\cite{zbMATH07470497} in the case of Brownian motion $(X_t)_{t\ge 0}$ and stochastic modified mean curvature flow $(D_t)_{t\ge 0}$ (which were generically denoted $(\bar X_t)_{t\ge 0}$ above).
 This conjecture says that an intertwined construction in the sense of Definition~\ref{D6.0} is always possible.